harshit-cc/2.10-validation-deployment/lesson.md

 Check out [this page](https://create-react-app.dev/docs/adding-custom-environment-variables/) for more information on using environment variables on React apps.

-## Part 3: Deploying to GitHub Pages
+## Part 3: Deploying to Netlify

-Follow this [guide](https://create-react-app.dev/docs/deployment/#github-pages) to deploy the page to GitHub.
+Follow this [guide](https://www.freecodecamp.org/news/publish-your-website-netlify-github/) to deploy the page to Netlify.